luna404/HeRAMS-UserManual/UserGuide_en.md

 ### Worldview

 Upon login in, you should see a world map.
 Each blue dot on the map represents a single HeRAMS project.
 On the right you see the navigation pane listing all available projects.
-In addition, a brief summary on the number of herams projects, contributros and health facilities is shwon on the buttom left corner.
-For more information on how to access individual projects, consult the [Project Summary](#project-summary) [Dashboard](#dashboard) sections.
+You can also see the list of all available projects in the navigation pane on the left.

 <p align="center">
 	<img src="https://github.com/luna404/HeRAMS-UserManual/blob/master/media/images/HeRAMS_worldview.png" alt="HeRAMS Worldview" height="300"></img>
 </p>

-### Project Summary

 1. To learn more about a project, either click on the blue dot on the world map or select the project from the navigation pane on the left.
 2. You should now see a pop-up window displaying an overview of the selected project.
 In the upper part of the pop-up you see the project name, the number of health facilities assessed and the number of contributors.
 In addition, the